Britannia Village, Ottawa: Mill town (1826–1887)

 In 1826, Captain John Le Breton, a seriously injured soldier in the War of 1812, first established a flour mill and then a successful lumber mill in the village, then part of the Nepean Township.
 At the time, as part of the Ottawa River timber trade, logs were floated down the river in timber rafts (bundled logs) to get to the burgeoning construction market in Bytown (Ottawa), some 14 km away.
 However, the Deschênes Rapids, with its vertical drop of about 9 ft, presented a formidable challenge.
 The timber rafts had to be disassembled, guided through the rapids one log at-a-time by 2 or 3 raftsmen, and subsequently reassembled.
 By creating a mill at the head of the Deschênes Rapids, Le Breton was able to convince logging companies to cut their logs at his sawmill to avoid the cost of both reassembling the timber rafts and floating them to Bytown.
 LeBreton transported the cut lumber overland by horse and cart to Bytown along Richmond Rd that had been created a few years earlier.
 Mill workers included labourers and carpenters, and most lived in the village.

 The mill changed owners (Nelson G. Robinson, 1846; John McAmmond Jr., 1873), eventually producing up to 100,000 boards per year (1860), and also including a carding mill, carpenter shop and a forge.
 In the process, a second sawmill was established in the village along the bay near the foot of Rowatt St. The last owner of the mills (John C. Jamieson) could not make the business profitable because of a stock market crash and competition from larger mills.
-In 1887, rather than converting the mills into pulp and paper factories, which some of his competitors were doing, Jamieson chose to convert them into summer rental residences with ample storage space underneath for boats.
 By 1875, a post office (48 Britannia Rd) had been established in the village on the basis of 25 residences.

 Summer-cottage resort (1887–1960)

+In 1887, rather than converting the mills into pulp and paper factories, which some of his competitors were doing, Jamieson chose to convert them into summer-rental residences with ample storage space underneath for boats.
+This new tourist destination was served by the Canada Central Railway line (est. 1870) that brought tourists from Ottawa to the village.
+Summer tourists included the Confederation Poet Archibald Lampman who would rent out his Ottawa residence and live in the village for the summer.
+Lampman’s sonnets, particularly those on the subject of nature, are among the best in the English language.

-Cottage-building in the village flourished at the beginning of this era because of the creation of a major amusement park adjacent to the village and the establishment of a boat club in 1887.
+Cottage-building in the village flourished at the beginning of this era because of the creation of a major amusement park adjacent to the village and the establishment of a boat club also in 1887.
 The main tourist attraction in the amusement park was a long, thin, wooden pier which was built on the rubble from a canal intended for generating power.